AP 317 - Threat Assessment Protocol

 - School staff shall communicate all worrisome behaviours to the principal for consultation.
 They may also consult with the family school liaison counsellor based on the principal’s recommendation.

 - School staff, subsequent to consultation with the family school liaison counsellor, shall contact parents when worrisome behaviour is observed.

-- The principal shall consult with the Office of the Superintendent, family school liaison counsellor and other appropriate staff in determining whether or not the VTRA protocol must be activated.
-The Associate Superintendent (Education Services) may be a member of the team, as necessary.
+- The principal shall consult with the Coordinator of Counselling, the family school liaison counsellor and other appropriate staff in determining whether or not the VTRA protocol must be activated.
+The Coordinator of Counselling may be a member of the team, as necessary.